 Materials: Moisture-wicking breathable cover, Purple grid (the same flexible polymer featured inside a Purple mattress) with backing, plus 2 boosters to add an inch or a half inch to the height.

 Sizes: Comes in regular/standard size only.
 There is now a smaller kid’s version, but weirdly enough, it’s a little thicker – 3.25″ thick.

 Cost: $89 and sometimes offered free with mattress purchase (check website)

 Pros: won’t go flat or change shape over time, doesn’t sleep hot

-Cons: thinner and heavy than most pillows – you'll either love it or hate it.
-Luckily, if you think it's for you but aren't sure, Purple offers a 100 sleep trial on all of their pillows.
-If you don't like it within that timeframe, return it for a full refund.
+Cons: thinner and heavy than most pillows – you’ll either love it or hate it.
+Luckily, if you think it’s for you but aren’t sure, Purple offers a 100-sleep trial on all their pillows.
+If you don’t like it within that timeframe, return it for a full refund.

-Get this pillow if you like a lower profile pillow and aren't someone who wants to hug their pillow.
-This pillow won't mold to you and isn't super huggable!
+Get this pillow if you like a lower profile pillow and aren’t someone who wants to hug your pillow.
+This pillow won’t mold to you and isn’t super huggable!

 Purple Harmony Pillow

 The Harmony is an odd name for a pillow.
-We have the Purple Pillow and the Purple Plush and then they get all weird and decide to name this one the Harmony.
-It doesn't make sense!
-Harmony is the newest pillow and it has the benefit of the polymer and it also has latex to add structure and support.
+We have the Purple Pillow and the Purple Plush, and then they get all weird and decide to name this one the Harmony.
+It doesn’t make sense!
+Harmony is the newest pillow, and it has the benefit of polymer.
+It also has latex to add structure and support.

 Which Purple Harmony Should you Get?
 How They’re Different